 Until credit collapsed on August 9, 2007 and markets crashed in 2008, people enjoyed the illusion of growth and prosperity as a result of easy credit at low rates.
-Ten years of Quantitative Easing, 0% interest rates, and various government programs have disguised the structural increase in unemployment:
+Years of Quantitative Easing, low interest rates, and various government programs have helped to disguise the structural increase in unemployment:

 More than 95 million Americans are no longer counted in the work-force; and an all-time-high number of young, eligible workers do not have jobs.